- Why the UK remains a strong investment market in 2026

 Tax-efficient investing in the UK: SEIS, EIS, VCT, and ISA

-The UK's tax-relief schemes for private investment are genuinely good.
-Better than most UK investors realise, in my view, and they cover a wide range of the deals you can back.
+The UK's tax-relief schemes for private investment are genuinely good — better than most UK investors realise, and they apply to a wide range of investment opportunities UK residents can back.
 Here's how each one works in plain English.

 SEIS (Seed Enterprise Investment Scheme)